The Forest is Calling

 the Jane Goodall Institute's International Mobile Phone Recycling Day

-Call to Action is an international effort of the Jane Goodall Institute (JGI) to inspire action around recycling mobile phones (and other used electronics).
-Through these actions JGI is raising awareness about how such efforts can help promote conservation of critical habitats across the Congo Basin and around the globe.
+The Forest is Calling is an international campaign of the Jane Goodall Institute (JGI) to inspire action around recycling and extending the useful life of mobile devices and other used electronics.
+Through these actions, JGI is raising awareness about how such efforts can help promote conservation of great apes and their habitats in the eastern Democratic Republic of Congo (EDRC) and around the globe.

 Join Dr. Jane